↓

 May 28 2018

 I work in a government office complex, and for the most part, our offices tend to look like they were designed and approved by accountants.
 Actuarial accountants.
 And auditors.
 We don’t have 50 shades of gray, we tend to have three.
-Light gray, dark gray, and something in between that is probably “light gray that got dirty and will never get cleaned”.… Read the rest
+Light gray, dark gray, and something in between that is probably “light gray that got dirty and will never get cleaned”.
+Don’t get me started on the carpets.
+But before I talk about Workplace 2.0, let me talk for a moment about my last 20+ years of office accommodations.

 Posted in HR Guide | Tagged accommodations, civil service, government, HR, human resources, offices, public service, workplace 2.0, wrong | 4 Replies